Weakly Supervised Label Learning Flows: Related Work

-\textbf{Point Cloud Modeling.} Recently, \citet{yang2019pointflow} and \citet{tran2019discrete} combine normalizing flows with variational autoencoders~\citep{kingma2013auto} and developed continuous and discrete normalizing flows for point clouds.
+Recently, \cite{yang2019pointflow} and \cite{tran2019discrete} combine normalizing flows with variational autoencoders~\citep{kingma2013auto} and developed continuous and discrete normalizing flows for point clouds.
 The basic idea of point normalizing flows is to use a conditional flow to model each point in a point cloud.
 The conditional flow is conditioned on a latent variable generated by an encoder.
 To guarantee exchangeability, the encoder uses a PointNet~\citep{qi2017pointnet} to extract features from input point clouds.

-The unpaired point cloud completion problem is first defined by \cite{chen2019unpaired}.
+The unpaired point cloud completion problem is defined by \citep{chen2019unpaired}.
 They develop pcl2pcl---a GAN~\citep{goodfellow2014generative} based model---to solve it.
 Their method is two-staged.
 In the first stage, it trains autoencoders to map partial and complete point clouds to their latent space.
 In the second stage, a GAN is used to transform the latent features of partial point clouds to latent features of complete point clouds.
 In their follow-up paper~\citep{wu2020multimodal}, they develop a variant of pcl2pcl, called multi-modal pcl2pcl (mm-pcl2pcl), which incorporates random noise to the generative process, so that can capture the uncertainty in reasoning.

-In contrast to pcl2pcl, LLF can be trained end-to-end.
+Aside from pcl2pcl, some other GAN-based methods developed recently for this problem.
+Cycle4Completion~\citep{wen2021cycle4completion} uses inverse cycle transformations to improve completion accuracy of 3D shapes.
+Shape-inversion~\citep{zhang2021unsupervised} do shape completion by using a GAN pre-trained on complete shapes.
+Given a partial input, it looks for the best latent code that can reconstruct the input shape.
+KT-Net~\citep{cao2023kt} develops a Teacher-Assistant-Student framework to transfer knowledge from complete shape domain to incomplete shape domain.

 When applying LLF to this problem, LLF has a similar framework to VAE-GAN~\citep{larsen2016autoencoding}.
 The main differences are that LLF models a conditional distribution of points, and its encoder is a point normalizing flow.

-\section{EMPIRICAL STUDY}
+Besides, different from pcl2pcl, LLF can be trained end-to-end.

+\section{Empirical Study}

 In this section, we evaluate LLF on the three weakly supervised learning problems.